-Litigation Funding Comparative Guide - - Australia
+Litigation Funding Comparative Guide

 3.7 How do the range of funding and risk-sharing options available impact on the attitudes of law firms about their own business?

 The development of litigation funding has allowed many law firms to undertake meritorious class action proceedings for their clients that otherwise would not have got off the ground.
-A typical class action costs millions of dollars to run (A$10 million-plus is not uncommon) over three to five years (or more).
+A typical class action costs millions of dollars to run (A$5 million-plus is not uncommon) over three to five years (or more).
 Representative applicants face the risk of liability for the respondent's equally substantial costs if the proceedings are lost.
-Without litigation funding, many otherwise viable class actions simply could not proceed – a reality that has long been recognised.
+Without litigation funding, many meritorious class actions simply could not proceed – a reality that has long been recognised.

 Litigation funding has:

-- given law firms the ability to take on actions that they otherwise could not afford to conduct under conditional fee agreements;
+- given law firms the ability to take on actions that they otherwise could not afford to conduct under conditional fee agreements or group cost orders;

 - afforded vital cost protection to clients;